Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Housing Choice Vouchers

 In this class we examine the impact of providing tenants in public housing with the opportunity to move to low-income neighborhoods.
 Focused on Chetty 2016, we examine the relative impacts of younger and older children across a range of outcome (employment, eduction, marriage, and neighborhood).
-Slides
+Slides, Discussion Questions

 Chetty et al. (2016)